11th Joint IOS/APB/EACES Summer Academy on Central and Eastern Europe.

 Zeit: Dienstag, 13.30–15.00 Uhr

 The IOS research group on “Frozen and Unfrozen Conflicts” focuses with a comparative and pluridisciplinary approach on dynamics of conflicts and cooperation in ex-Soviet Union and ex-Yugoslav areas.
-The research group’s leader Tanja Tamminen focuses on the current mediation and peace-building processes.
-Konstanze Jüngling’s postdoc research deals with transnational dynamics of non-state violence in the North Caucasus.
+The research group's leader, Cindy Wittke, focusses on legal and political settlement processes in the post-Soviet space.
+Evgeniya Bakalova's current research project focusses Russia’s discursive representation of democratic norms and political practices.
 Sebastian Relitz explores in his PhD project the ways of international engagement with de facto states.
 Bogdan Zawadewicz deals with the secessionist/separatist movements and strategies in Bosnia-Herzegovina and Ukraine.
 Ingo Frank is responsible for design and development of digital analysis and visualization tools.
 All these projects support the overall aim to better understand the dynamics of conflict and to explore opportunities for cooperation.

 „Frozen Conflicts“: their political and academic relevance